 Opportunities for cultural enrichment are an essential part of priestly formation, and student creativity and appreciation are encouraged.
 Drama and music events are staged annually.
 Students are given an opportunity to display their artwork, and the seminary choir enriches the liturgical life of the community.
-Artistic appreciation is fostered by the Library's extensive collection of records, tapes, videos, compact discs, and slides.
-The seminary college regularly invites guest artists to perform on campus.
+The Library fosters artistic appreciation with its extensive collection of books, periodicals, e-resources, and audio visual material.
+The seminary college requires students to engage in at least one off-campus cultural or fine art program a semester.
+Typically students will participate in an artistic or cultural event in the Kansas City metropolitan area.
 In addition, the Director of Cultural Affairs provides information about various cultural events in the four-state region.